-Reimbursement: Keep your receipts for Eligible Expenses (see Eligible Expenses section).
+Reimbursement: Keep your receipts for eligible expenses (see Eligible Expenses section).
 Once the annual deductible is satisfied, you will be reimbursed for Eligible Expenses as follows:

-- 80% of Eligible Expenses until claims totaling \$1,000 have been paid in a calendar year - 100% of Eligible Expenses after claims totaling \$1,000 have been paid in a calendar year

-• 100% of Eligible Expenses for vision care and out-of-province/out-of-country emergency expenses eligible expenses
+- 80% of claims paid, per family, up to \$1,000 in a calendar year - 100% of of claims paid, per family, over \$1,000 in a calendar year. - 100% of eligible expenses for Hearing Aids\ and out-of-province/out-ofcountry emergency expenses.